Trusts

-Protecting Legacies with Trusts in The Triangle and Wake Forest Area
+Protecting Legacies with Trusts in the Triangle & Wake Forest Area

-While your will is an important piece of your estate plan, it is not the optimal way to transfer assets to your beneficiaries.
-Put simply, the benefits of a trust make it the preferred method for estate planning.
-Any assets not placed in a trust when you pass away must go through probate before they reach their intended beneficiaries.
-The primary benefit of a trust, then, is to avoid probate, the delays in title transfer, and the thousands of dollars in taxes and attorney’s fees that come with it.
+While your will is an important part of your estate plan, it is not the most effective way to transfer assets to your beneficiaries.
+The benefits of a trust make it the preferred method for estate planning.
+Any assets not placed in a trust when you pass away must go through probate before they reach your intended beneficiaries.
+The main benefit of a trust is the ability to avoid probate, bypass delays in title transfer, and reduce the thousands of dollars in taxes and attorneys’ fees often required in probate.

-At NC Wills & Trusts, we can help you create a trust that avoids the complications of probate and preserves your wealth.
-After taking the time to understand your unique estate planning goals, we can recommend and help you implement the appropriate trust or trusts.
-Our experienced attorney can provide personalized guidance every step of the way and tailor your trust or trusts to honor your specific wishes, providing invaluable peace of mind while saving you and your loved ones potentially thousands of dollars in probate costs.
+At NC Wills & Trusts, we help you create a trust that avoids probate complications and protects your wealth.
+We take time to understand your unique estate planning goals and recommend the right trust or trusts for you.
+Our experienced attorney provides personalized guidance throughout the process and tailors your trust to reflect your specific wishes, giving you peace of mind while potentially saving your loved ones thousands in probate costs.

 Our fees are affordable, with trusts starting at just $1,900 and discounts available for married couples.
-We can also meet with you with virtually.
+We also offer virtual meetings.

 It’s never too early to incorporate a trust into your estate plan.
 Call (919) 759-6353 or contact us online to schedule a free consultation with our Raleigh trust formation lawyer.